masakhane-io/bibleTTS/index.md

 We release aligned speech and text for six languages spoken in Sub-Saharan Africa, with unaligned data for four additional languages, derived from the [Biblica open.bible](https://open.bible/) project.
 The data is released under a commercial-friendly [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.

+Data will be linked here imminently in the next few days!

 ### Corpus Statistics